iamdeterminedd/iamdeterminedd/README.md

 As I explored unfamiliar realms of web development, I utilized my skill in Java to adapt to a new environment and picked up new tools to add to my belt, such as Python and Javascript.

-As my curiosity and passion grew, I continued to gain knowledge and experience with every project I undertook, discovering new things to learn and lessons from my previous mistakes.
+As my curiosity and passion grew, I continued to gain knowledge and experience with every project I undertook, discovering new things to learn.

 Besides coding, I love reading personal development books, jamming to the beat of music, bonding with my three dogs and three cats at home, watching anime, and even watching kdrama.
 Lastly, I enjoy unwinding through immersive video games. :)